ggandor/leap.nvim/README.md

 vim.keymap.set({'x', 'o'}, 'aa', function ()
   -- Force linewise selection.
   local V = vim.fn.mode(true):match('V') and '' or 'V'
-  -- In any case, do some movement, to trigger operations in O-p mode. local input = vim.v.count > 1 and (vim.v.count - 1 .. 'j') or 'hl'
+  -- In any case, move horizontally, to trigger operations. local input = vim.v.count > 1 and (vim.v.count - 1 .. 'j') or 'hl'
   -- With `count=false` you can skip feeding count to the command -- automatically (we need -1 here, see above).